 1. Prosper - Best Overall

 Prosper was the original P2P lending platform, opening its proverbial doors in 2006 to borrowers and investors alike.
-Their draw for borrowers is their low-interest rates, fixed monthly payments, and early payoff options without penalty.
+Their draw for borrowers is their competitive interest rates, fixed monthly payments, and early payoff options without penalty.

-Interest rates through Prosper vary by loan type, amount, and the borrower’s credit score.
-A hard credit check is not performed, so seeing what kind of rate you qualify for never impacts your credit score.
+Interest rates through Prosper vary by loan type, loan amount, and the borrower’s credit score.
+A hard credit check is not performed, so seeing what kind of rate you qualify for never impacts your credit scores with referencing agencies.

 Recently, Prospers has started offering HELOC, or Home Equity Line of Credit, loans for people in Alabama, Florida, and Texas with plans to increase the availability nationwide.